-Access Bank first started operating in 2007 and its headquarters are located in Omaha, Nebraska.
-It manages $526 million in assets and deposits totaling $444 million, which makes it a medium-size bank.
-Access Bank lacks premium access to support representatives, with no live chat or all-day service options available.
+Access Bank was founded in 2007 and has its headquarters in Omaha, Nebraska.
+It has $526 million in assets and deposits totaling $444 million, which makes it a medium-size bank.
+Access Bank lacks premium access to customer service, with no options for live chat or all-day service.
 It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-Coming in at a commendable 4.3 stars out of 5, Access Bank is a solid contender in your bank search.
-Access Bank provides customers with a diverse array of banking products, including savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
-Access Bank has a fair savings rate; you can find higher rates with other banks.
-Locating a checking account with no monthly fee and a savings account with a high interest rate at the same bank is the best bet for accruing the most income on your deposits alongside convenient access to your money.
+With a commendable 4.3 stars out of 5, Access Bank proves it is a great bank that you should seriously consider.
+Access Bank offers the full slate of banking products, which include savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
+Access Bank has a fair savings rate; other popular banks have higher rates.
+Locating a checking account with no monthly fee and a savings account with a high APY at the same institution is your best bet for gaining the most income on your deposits alongside easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.10%, Access Bank ranks poorly in comparison to other U.S. banks.
-Its one-year and five-year term lengths CDs earn at a rate of 1.50% and 2.75%, respectively, while its highest-yielding money market account has a rate of 0.10%.
-Given Access Bank's noncompetitive savings rate, you should think about other options to earn more on your deposits.
+With a savings rate of 0.10%, Access Bank ranks poorly compared to the national average.
+Access Bank's CDs feature a rate of 1.50% and 2.75% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account has an APY of 0.20%.
+Given Access Bank's noncompetitive savings rate, you should think about looking elsewhere to open savings accounts.

 How Access Bank's Savings Rates Compare

 There is insufficient data on Access Bank's fees to provide a full SmartAsset rating.